 Wednesday Talmud Class

 Join us on Wednesdays at 1 pm.
-This class is led by Rabbi Garten.
+This adult education class is led by Rabbi Garten.

 Books and Bagels